Botha L6425 near Ravenglass.

 On 27th March 1941 while training at 15 E.F.T.S. at Kingstown, Carlisle an LAC Beadle was flying Magister R1966 when he lost control in cloud and crashed into the Solway Firth.
 I link him with possibly being then same William Beadle as described above.

 James Stuffins was posted to 37 Squadron in 1942.
 On the night of 7th / 8th September 1942 he was flying in Wellington DV457 that flew into a hill in Egypt on return from an operational flight to bomb Tobruk.
 He survived but two members of his then crew died.
+He was the son of John Robert and Mary Stuffins, of Port Sunlight, Cheshire and was born on 12th September 1916.

 The location of where this incident occurred in Cumbria has not yet been found.
 If you can assist please contact me HERE.
 Thank you.